Best Things to Do in Essaouira: Complete Guide to the City’s Top Attractions

 There’s no need to rush.
 Meals here feel like conversations.

-Fresh seafood at Essaouira
+Fresh grilled seafood in Essaouira near the port

 If you’re curious how to explore more deeply — tastings, markets, local tips — check the section on food experiences inside the guide to the best tours in Essaouira.